 The captain of the Titanic was Captain Edward J. Smith, who was a master at sea with over 43 years’ experience.

 Lots of people say that he actually ignored iceberg warnings as he was trying to set a new time record.
 This isn’t true.
 That would be very irresponsible!

-The Titanic was almost as long as three football fields, as tall as a 17 storey building, with four smoke stacks; only one of the smoke stacks was for decoration to give the ship a balanced look.
-The engines used more than 800 tons of coal daily and the top speed was 24 knots (27 miles per hour).
-She was one of the first ships to have a telephone system and electric lights in all bedrooms, with four elevators, a heated swimming pool, a gym, two libraries and two barber shops.
-There were 840 staterooms, 9 decks and 10,000 light bulbs.
-Wow!
+It was almost as long as three football fields, as tall as a 17 storey building, with four smoke stacks; only one of the smoke stacks was for decoration to give the ship a balanced look.

-The cost of a First Class ticket was $4,350 (£875), $1,750 for a Standard Class ticket and $30 for a Third class ticket.
-These were mostly for families who were emigrating to the United States.
 In many cases they had sold everything to get onto the Titanic and to give them some money to get started in America.
-Those were some seriously expensive tickets!

 Titanic could carry about 3,547 people when fully loaded, which is both passengers and crew but they sailed from Southampton with 2,223 on board.